arminKovacs/small-things-to-do-ui/README.md

 http://small-things-to-do-api-spec.s3-website-us-east-1.amazonaws.com/

 ## Fronted description and notes
-Next.js framework is used with Mantine UI library for the frontend display.
+Next.js framework is used with Material UI library for the frontend display.

+## Site is deployed to Github Pages through Github Actions
+URL for the deployed site: https://arminkovacs.github.io/small-things-to-do-ui/